eadhost/eadator/README.md

 Requires `libxml2` for `lxml` and validation.

-This utility performs a universial EAD2002 validation.
-It exits EXIT_SUCCESS (0)  with no output if the file is a valid EAD2002.
+This utility performs a universial EAD validation.
+It exits EXIT_SUCCESS (0)  with no output if the file is a valid EAD2002 or EAD 3.
 Relevent validation error messages are displaied and the scripts exits EXIT_FAILURE (1) if the file is not valid with respect to its intended type (XSD or DTD).